 Aesthetics is certainly important for the comfort of your visitors, but don’t forget that a good website always starts with its content.

 Offering fast response times and fluid views on your site, such as Google favours websites that are fast and optimised for reading on mobile devices.

 In short, the old method of creating websites and managing their content through tools called content management systems (CMS) is disappearing.
 Today, it has evolved into a new approach called digital experience through a tool called DXP (Digital Experience Platform).

 Inbound marketing is the opposite approach to traditional marketing.
 It is based on the offer that arouses interest in the customer and not the other way around.

 Thanks to inbound marketing, the conversion funnel consists of first attracting quality traffic through your website or blog.
 Subsequently, convert visitors into qualified leads by encouraging them to download or view your content, or contact you.

-The more a company is able to mobilize its internal skills in B2B to demonstrate its skills through its content, the better!
+The more a company is able to mobilise its internal skills in B2B to demonstrate its skills through its content, the better!

-As a result, creating a collaborative blog for a larger company will be easier than for a small company, since there is a larger amount of potential contributors available.
+As a result, creating a collaborative blog for a larger company will be easier than for a small company, since there is a larger number of potential contributors available.